 The Magical Transition from Baby to Toddler

 Technically, what is a toddler?

 As babies make this transition, it can almost be like getting to know a new person.
-He is no longer in the same place where you left him, eating the food you put in his mouth and staying in his crib at night.
-With his new ideas about how things should work, he now has the physical abilities to act on them.
+He is no longer in the same place you left him, eating the food you put in his mouth and staying in his crib at night.
+With his new ideas about how things should work, he now has the physical ability to act on them.

 Parenting Your New Toddler

 Parents of toddlers really have two jobs, keep them safe and provide experiences for enrichment.

 Let’s start with safety.
 Now is the time to child-proof your home if you have not already.
 Think about all aspects of safety.
 Baby-proof locks on cabinets, safety gates at thresholds, and outlet covers are all critical but also think about teaching your child safety.
 Begin the conversations about stranger danger and what to do in dangerous situations.
 They may not have a firm grasp of language yet, but it is important to start talking about these things very early.
 They understand more than you think.
 Also, start instilling a sense of self-respect.
 People don’t often think of this as “safety,” but as a mom of teenage girls, I have learned that self-respect can be their strongest suit of armor, and this begins early.
 (Related: what to have in your toddler’s first-aid kit)

 As far as providing enrichment experiences, remember, those brain cells are still connecting at a lightning-fast rate.
 The experiences you provide her with now will set the foundation for a lifetime of future learning opportunities.
 Continue to think about what she sees, hears, tastes, smells, and experiences through all of her senses.
 Keep it fresh, new, and engaging.